 What’s the difference between debt financing and equity financing?

-Debt financing is related to borrowing money or gathering business funds that you can repay with interest over a certain period.
-At the same time, equity financing means raising capital for the business by exchanging ownership shares in the entity.
-Both are popular forms of business financing.
+Debt financing is related to borrowing money or gathering business funds that you can repay with interest rates over a certain accounting period.
+On the other hand, equity financing means raising capital for the business by exchanging ownership shares in the entity.
+Both are popular forms of business’s short-term financing.

 What different types of small business finances are available?

-The different finance options available for small businesses are:
+The different finance options available for small-scale businesses are:

 - Business credit card